logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

   - shalper
 ---

 You can enrich threat detection with your own private feed of malicious IPs.
-To do so, you'll need to maintain an IOC-specific feed for IPs and make it accessible by HTTP/HTTPS to Logz.io.
+To do so, you'll need to maintain an IOC-specific feed and make it accessible by HTTP/HTTPS to Logz.io.

 ![Configure a private feed](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/configure-private-feed-alpha.png)